 The RV batteries are the heart of the 12-volt system.
 When your RV is not connected to shore power, or if the generator (if equipped) is not running, most power needs are supplied by the batteries.
 If battery voltages are low, many problems can occur.
 It is very important to maintain the batteries in a full state of charge and to monitor their status regularly.
-The power converter charging, and solar systems will help you maintain your battery voltage capacity however when the RV is not connected to shore power or a running generator, you must be energy efficient.
+The power converter charging, and solar systems will help you maintain your battery voltage capacity.
+However, when the RV is not connected to shore power or a running generator, you must be energy efficient.
 Turn off any 12-volt lighting, appliances or equipment not currently being used.
 Learn to conserve your battery power.

 Low battery charge or bad batteries are a common cause of poor performance of slide-out rooms, appliances and other components connected to the 12-volt system.
 Under low voltage, fuse and circuit breakers can blow without a short circuit condition.
-The refrigerator control system requires at least 10.5 volts and will shut down even with propane supplied, potentially ruining food in the refrigerator.
+The refrigerator control system for example requires a minimum voltage and may shut down potentially ruining food in the refrigerator.
 Low voltage can also cause the furnace fan to run to slowly to operate an internal switch controlling the furnace gas valve which will shut the furnace down.
 Avoid running the batteries down completely.
 The breakaway switch emergency braking system relies on 12-volt power from your RV battery bank to function properly.